iaincollins/structured-data-testing-tool/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**How could the tool be better?
-Please describe.**
+**Summary of proposed feature**
-A clear and concise description of what the problem you have is and how the tool could help.
+A clear and concise description of the feature being proposed.

-**Describe the solution you'd like**
+**Purpose of proposed feature**
-A clear and concise description of what you want to happen.
+A clear and concise description description of why this feature is nesseary and what problems it solves.

+**Detail of the proposed**
+A detailed description of how the proposal might work (if you have one).

 **Potential problems**
-Describe any potential problems, potential limitations caveats of the proposed solution.
+Describe any potential problems or potential limitations or caveats of the proposed solution you can think of.

 **Describe any alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.